Basic operations on the natural numbers #

 This section is here due to dependencies -- the lemmas here require some of the lemmas proved above, and some of the results in later sections depend on the definitions in this section.

-Recursion starting at a non-zero number: given a map C k → C (k+1)
+Recursion starting at a non-zero number: given a map C k → C (k+1) for each k,

-.
+there is a map from C n to each C m, n ≤ m.
 For a version where the assumption is only made

-when k ≥ n
+when k ≥ n, see leRecOn.

 Equations